What does re-entering Level 3 mean for you and your car?

 Search Driven for vehicles for sale

-Overnight it was announced that due to community Covid-19 transmission, Auckland would be heading back into Alert Level 3, while the rest of the country re-enters Alert Level 2.
+Last night it was announced that due to a few new Covid-19 cases in the community, Auckland would be heading back into Alert Level 3, while the rest of the country re-enters Alert Level 2.
 But what does that mean exactly?

+This is almost exactly the same scenario as what we experienced in August last year, and protocols look to be the same.

 If businesses involve face-to-face contact, they'll have to keep the doors closed.
 That includes gyms, house cleaners, hairdressers, sales people and masseuses.
 These, however, will be able to open under alert level 2 with the right measures.